PrefectHQ/prefect/docs/tutorial/flows.md

     ```

-!!! warning "Logging vs Artifacts"
+!!! warning "Logging vs. Artifacts"
     The example above is for educational purposes.
     In general, it is better to use [Prefect artifacts](/concepts/artifacts/) for storing metrics and output.
     Logs are best for tracking progress and debugging errors.

 ## Retries

-So far our script works, but in the future unexpected errors may occur.
+So far the script works, but in the future unexpected errors may occur.
 For example the GitHub API may be temporarily unavailable or rate limited.
-[Retries](/concepts/flows/#flow-settings) help make our flow more resilient.
+[Retries](/concepts/flows/#flow-settings) help make flows more resilient.
-Let's add retry functionality to our example above:
+Let's add retry functionality to the example above:

 ```python hl_lines="5" title="repo_info.py"
 import httpx